 - 9" x 5" loaf pan

 - plastic wrap

 - Dissolve the yeast in the warm milk in a small bowl.
 Stir in the honey and allow the mixture to become foamy (approximately 5 minutes).

 - In a large bowl of a stand mixer (optional) mash the avocado, cilantro paste and lime juice.

 - Add the flour, salt, pepper to the avocado mixture and work the ingredients together until they form a rough dough.

-- Add the avocado oil to the dough and with the dough hook (or by hand), knead the dough until fully incorporated *Note - if the dough seems too sticky, add a touch more flour.
+- Add the avocado oil and the yeast mixture to the flour, and with the dough hook (or by hand), knead the dough until fully incorporated *Note – if the dough seems too sticky, add a touch more flour.